bbc/psammead/packages/components/psammead-radio-schedule/README.md

 ## Exports

-`/startTime` - Adds a timestamp with a starting time of the program.
+`/startTime` - Adds a starting time of the program with a clock icon, timestamp and horizontal line.

 ## Installation